Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Introduction

-\cite{lc2022} investigate whether competing transit agencies can share data to improve selfish outcomes when setting frequencies, subject to user equilibrium passenger flows.
-Policymakers can leverage results of their Bayesian game and coalition formation model to inform decisions about establishing mandatory data-sharing amongst transit operators, but the model is not amenable to large-scale operations management.
-The most similar study to ours in this branch of literature is by \cite{sl2022}, who formulate a transport choice game in which operators cooperatively price their pooled resources, subject to passengers making travel choices according to a multinomial logit model.
-They design a market share exchange allocation rule that ensures a stable grand coalition.
-Their study differs from ours in that each operator offers homogeneous products with a single price to travelers with unspecified origins and destinations, thus entirely ignoring network effects.
 In summary, most existing studies individually model either operator or passenger incentives when designing integrated, multimodal urban transportation systems; to our knowledge, studies incorporating both strategic operators and passengers provide only general high-level intervention recommendations and rules of thumb.
 Our work differs in that we provide a prescriptive and strategic design framework to build pricing alliances at scale and in full operational detail.